-When writing my CrosbyReports, the travel destinations themselves are of no importance.
+When writing my CrosbyReports, the travel destinations themselves are of little importance.
 In fact, to be perfectly honest, they’re almost beside the point.
 They’re nothing more than a subject or topic around which to make stupid jokes.
-So if you’re expecting to learn something useful about travel destinations like Lisbon, the Sahara, or Tahiti, you will be sorely disappointed.
+So if you’re expecting to learn something useful about travel destinations like Lisbon, the Sahara, or Tahiti, you’ll be sorely disappointed.
 My apologies.

 Let me tell you about Mount Tamalpais State Park in Marin County, California.